Vocabularies

 Rules targeting vocabulary entries

-In cases where you want to write a rule that needs to match against an otherwise ignored token, you can add vocab: false
+In cases where you want to write a rule that needs to match against an

 to the rule definition.
-For example,

-# "MonoDB" can be in a vocab
+yamlextends: existence message: Did you mean '%s'? vocab: false tokens: # "MonoDB" can be in a vocab - MongoDB